ReSummit/Seismos/README.md

 ## Optional
 * 56-68 x SK6812MINI-E for RGB
-    * 6x per column from center of keyboard + 4 for thumb
+    * 6 x per column from center of keyboard + 4 for each thumb cluster
         * Example: left and right sides require 80 total for all columns.
 If you only need 5 columns, then you need 68.
-* 2 x nice!view (or OLED, but won't be aligned to nice!nano)
+* 2 x nice!view (or OLED, but won't be aligned to center of microcontroller)
-* 4 x Low profile socket pin headers for socketed microcontrollers (or similar)
+* 4 x 12 pin low profile socket pin headers for socketed microcontrollers (or similar)
 * 2 x Rotary encoder EC11 (similar to Sofle)
 * 2 x PJ320A headphone jacks
     * **NOTE**: Due to me wanting to allow for wireless or wired setups, **the current PCB design will not charge the other keyboard side**.
 This is because VCC is disconnected to avoid blowing up the charging circuit of the nice!nano.
-If you need it, you may need to modify the PCB and schematic to allow for this.
+If you need it, bridge the connector near one of the headphone jack pins.
+* (Temporary) 2 x 4.7k SMD resistors for I2C.
+This is only needed if you are going to change the layout to split and are going to use the LCD.
+This probably will change to through-hole resistors if i can find the space on the PCB to do so.

 # Case
 Curious to see what it looks like?
 Behold, OnShape link that contains questionable features that are unlabelled...
 This case works with the PCBs and allows for sliding rails, but won't lock the rails.
 A better design is in the works, but this is a good start.

+Currently, a better design is in the works to place the rails underneath the PCB instead of above; this would allow the keyboard to be more low profile.
+For now, this works.

 **This design requires the following additional parts:**
 * Countersunk M3 screws: